First Move Wins

 “Without a doubt.”

-“So if he ever bankrupts, what happens to me?”
+“So if he ever goes bankrupt, what happens to me?”

 Ekster took a second to answer.
 “Technically…” he started slowly, before backtracking on his own words.
-“I mean, I don’t know.
+“I mean, if I’m honest, and I rarely am, I don’t know.
 I don’t know what happens to humans.
 But in the case of bankruptcies, assets are auctioned off for bottom prices.
 The reputation has been tainted, and so the value tanks for the foreseeable future.
 There is no reason for your Frog to go bankrupt though,” Ekster added quickly.
 “He’s got influence and heritage.
-His family is protected.”
+His family are one of those old French dynasties that their little revolution tried and failed to get rid of back in the day.
+Trust me, they are very protected.”

 “I know what you’re saying,” Åke said with a sour expression.
 “But he’s a risk taker and invests in the future, instead of the past.
-His unconventional pursuits have made him a couple of enemies and he’s not the head of the family either.
-They’re a lineage of scholars and teachers, in the business of educating the workforce, and traditionally don’t trade heritage themselves.
-His brother made it very clear they wouldn’t mind disowning him if his ventures pose too much reputation damage.”
+His unconventional pursuits have made him more than a couple of enemies and he’s not the head of the family either.
+They’re a lineage of scholars and teachers, in the business of educating the workforce, and traditionally don’t trade in heritage themselves.
+His brother made it very clear that they wouldn’t mind disowning him if his ventures pose too much of a reputational risk.”

-“Good reasons for you to prep for an early exit” Ekster mumbled.
+“Sounds like reasons enough for you to prep for an early exit,” Ekster mumbled.

 “I’ve heard some horror stories,” Åke muttered in return.
 “Of what they do with devalued assets.
-I— uhm, would like to keep the skin on my flesh if you know what I’m saying.”
+I— uhm, would like to keep my eyes in their sockets, if you know what I’m saying.”

-With the entire group gathered on the roof terrace for a quick bite, Ekster showed Driver an address scribbled on a piece of paper, before putting his lighter under it to destroy it with fire.
+With the entire group gathered on the roof terrace for a quick bite, Ekster showed Driver an address scribbled on a piece of paper, before putting his lighter under it and burning it.

 “I visited their shop a couple of weeks ago,” he said, lighting a cigarette from the same flame.
 “They're good people.
 The owner, Mister Lee, knows you're coming in.
 Make sure Max double checks if everything’s complete.
 I paid a down payment and will wire the remaining amount after we’ve taken the goods for a test run.”